erikgrinaker/toydb/README.md

 ## Tests

 toyDB has decent test coverage, with about a thousand tests of core functionality.
-These are comprised of in-code unit-tests for many low-level components (e.g. Raft protocol, B+tree storage, and MVCC engine), golden master integration tests of the SQL engine under `tests/sql`, and a basic set of end-to-end cluster tests under `tests/`.
+These consist of in-code unit-tests for many low-level components (e.g. Raft protocol, B+tree storage, and MVCC engine), golden master integration tests of the SQL engine under `tests/sql`, and a basic set of end-to-end cluster tests under `tests/`.
 Jepsen tests, or similar system-wide correctness and reliability tests, are desirable but not yet implemented.